pop-os/docs/src/navigate-pop/using-workspaces.md

 # Workspaces

 Manage multiple workflows and projects with Workspaces.
-Show and access Workspaces by clicking on the icon with multiple windows in the dock, clicking `Workspaces` in the top left corner of your screen, or by pressing SUPER + D.
+Show and access Workspaces by clicking on the icon with multiple windows in the dock, clicking `Workspaces` in the top left corner of your screen, or by pressing `SUPER` + `D`.

 ![Show Workspaces](/images/workspaces/show-workspaces.png)